RRemelgado/README_data/rsMove/example_3.md

 <br>

 The output is a list containing the predicted values and a plot with their spatial distribution, seen in figure 2.
 Looking at the results, we can see that there are two poles: one describing low slope values (on top) and one describing relatively higher slope values (on the bottom).
-Comparing the results with figure 1, we see that the area characterized by lower slpe values corresponds to the urban area (where the animal is nesting) and the higher values correspond to the agricultural fields outside of the city.
-We can also see that, outside of the city, there differences between the fields which are captured by the NDVI based anlysis.
+Comparing the results with figure 1, we see that the area characterized by lower slope values corresponds to the urban area (where the animal is nesting) and the higher values correspond to the agricultural fields outside of the city.
+We can also see that, outside of the city, there differences between the fields which are captured by the NDVI based analysis.

 <br>